barisyagan/ReactReduxCalculator/README.md

-  This version of the web app made with React.
+<br>This version of the web app made with React.
 Full version of the app which is made with React and Redux is also done and will be uploaded soon.

 ## Available Scripts